What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 The main functions of the vagus nerve include:

-• innervation of the mucous membrane of the lower part of the pharynx and larynx, the area of the skin located behind the ear, part of the tympanic membrane, the external auditory canal, the dura mater of the cranial fossa;
+• innervation of the mucous membrane of the lower part of the pharynx and larynx, the area of skin located behind the ear, part of the eardrum, external auditory canal, dura mater of the cranial fossa;

 • innervation of the muscles of the lungs, intestines, esophagus, stomach, heart;